Wildfire reported between Woody Creek, Starwood neighborhood

 As of 6:44 p.m.
 Sunday, the fire appeared to be burning in timber on U.S. Forest Service land, the press release confirms.
 Aspen Fire initially dispatched several units to investigate and coordinated with Pitkin County Sheriff’s deputies — once the fire was confirmed to be on federal land, Aspen Fire alerted the Grand Junction Interagency Fire Management Unit.

-Federal crews arrived in town last night and are headed to the wildfire this morning, CEO/Fire Chief of Aspen Fire Jake Andersen confirmed to The Aspen Times.
+Federal crews arrived in town Sunday night and were headed to the wildfire Monday morning, CEO/Fire Chief of Aspen Fire Jake Andersen confirmed to The Aspen Times.

 Currently, the cause and exact size of the fire remain unknown, according to the press release.
-The smoke is readily visible from Highway 82 when traveling upvalley.
+The smoke was readily visible from Highway 82 when traveling upvalley.

 Aspen Fire and its partners are monitoring the fire through the PANO AI Camera network.